noomorph/jest-esm-global-leakage/README.md

       at Object.toBe (counter.test.js:4:36)
 ```

-Therefore, I conclude there is a leakage of an unsandboxed `globalThis` into the context of test under certain conditions, and it hinders my job duties.
+Therefore, I can conclude there is a leakage of an unsandboxed `globalThis` into the context of test under certain conditions.
+This leakage has a significant negative impact on one of my projects, and I'd like it to be addressed as soon as possible.

 ## Steps to reproduce